|

 nonetheless make a particular event possible.
 Still more often,

-it is the result of an individual's characteristics, nature,
+it is the result of an individual's character, nature,

 |